 Preserving the past

 In an ever-changing world, historic organizations struggle to stay relevant.
-Fortunately, the Sappington House Foundation’s request to disassemble and move the 1816 Joseph Sappington Log House a distance of five miles has been approved by the Crestwood Board of Aldermen.
-The log house will be disassembled in Summer 2022 and reassembled in late 2022 in the Crestwood city park at 1015 S. Sappington Road, the site of the Thomas Sappington House Museum, Library of Americana and Decorative Arts.
-The Barn Restaurant and Loft Gift Shop.
+Fortunately, the Sappington House Foundation, because of an unparalleled opportunity, is now moving forward with its first major preservation project since the mid-1960’s – disassembling and relocating the 1816 Joseph Sappington Log House.
+The Crestwood Board of Aldermen approved the Foundation’s request to reassemble the log house in the city park at 1015 S. Sappington Road 63126, the site of the Thomas Sappington House Museum, Library of Americana and Decorative Arts, The Barn Restaurant and Loft Gift Shop.

 In addition, Crestwood aldermen overwhelmingly voted to reimburse $100,000 of the move cost and contribute $25,000 toward utility relocation.
-Thus far, Foundation supporters have donated $135,000 separately from the City’s contribution.
+Thus far, Foundation supporters have donated $300,000 separate from the City’s contribution.

-The Foundation’s “Save Joe” campaign will raise the remaining $350,000 to restore and repurpose the log house in Sappington Park.
+The Foundation’s “Save Joe” campaign will raise the remaining $500,000 to restore and repurpose the log house in Sappington Park.
 The log house will provide needed interior space for expanded educational programming, exhibits and meetings.
-Also, it will be updated with a full-length porch a breakroom and ADA-compliant restrooms.
+Also, it will be updated to include a full-length porch for performances, a breakroom and ADA-compliant restrooms.
 It will be more than a museum.
 It will once again be a living, breathing gathering place!
-The goal is to be ready to serve our growing community by November 2023 as a multi-purpose site.
+The goal is to be ready to serve our growing community by mid-2025 as a multi-purpose site.

 Too many buildings of the past have been lost.
 Now is the time to come together to safeguard this historic structure as it becomes a useful and vibrant venue for our community.
-The non-profit Foundation is asking residents and businesses to add their support and give financial aid for the 1816 Joseph Sappington Log House to open as a multi-purpose site.
+The non-profit Foundation is asking residents and businesses to add their support and give financial aid for the 1816 Joseph Sappington Log House renovation as a learning center.

 Return to this site for updates as we document the log house’s revitalization.